Taint-Based Code Slicing for LLMs-based Malicious NPM Package Detection: Context Reduction with Code Slicing

-where \( F_{sliced} \) denotes the set of sensitive features present in the sliced code, and \( F_{original} \) denotes those found in the full program.
-In this context, a sensitive feature is defined as any source code line containing references to specific sensitive APIs, categorized into \textit{Sources} (e.g., \texttt{process.env}, \texttt{readFile}) and \textit{Sinks} (e.g., \texttt{exec}, \texttt{eval}, \texttt{net.Socket}).
+Context reduction is counterproductive if it discards malware-relevant semantics.
+We quantify retention using \emph{Sensitive Feature Recall} (SFR), defined as the fraction of sensitive API references (sources and sinks) preserved after slicing:

+where \(F_{original}\) is the set of source-code lines referencing a sensitive API (e.g., \texttt{process.env} as a source, \texttt{exec} as a sink) in the original package, and \(F_{sliced}\) is the subset retained in the slice.

-Figure~\ref{fig:sfr_comparison_stacked} shows a SFR comparison between static code slicing and Taint-based Slicing code slicing across all packages in our dataset.
-We observed that there is a distinct contrast in how each method handles benign versus malicious code.
-For the benign npm packages, static slicing retains approximately \num{15.9}\% of the sensitive features, whereas Taint-based Slicing is significantly more aggressive, retaining only \num{9.4}\%.
-Conversely, for the malicious packages, both methods maintain a high retention rate, with Taint-based Slicing achieving a slightly higher SFR of \num{73.7}\% compared to static slicing's \num{73.4}\%.
-This result indicates that Taint-based Slicing effectively filters out incidental sensitive API-calls (noise) in benign applications without compromising the preservation of actual malicious information-flows.
+By analyzing slices generated by static slicing and taint-based slicing, we observed a clear contrast in how each method handles benign and malicious code.
+In benign npm packages, static slicing retains approximately \num{15.9}\% of sensitive API features, whereas taint-based slicing is more selective, retaining only \num{9.4}\%.
+Conversely, for malicious packages, both methods exhibit high retention rates, with taint-based slicing achieving a slightly higher SFR (\num{73.7}\%) than static slicing (\num{73.4}\%).
+This result indicates that taint-based slicing is more effective at filtering incidental sensitive API calls (i.e., noise) in benign applications without compromising preservation of malicious information flows.
+In practical deployment, this behavior can reduce false positives, a high priority for package-repository maintainers~\cite{vu2023bad}.